Bernadette Greene

 Fariha Rahman

-Fariha Rahman serves as the Policy Coordinator for Breastfeed Durham, where she plays a pivotal role in shaping and advancing policies ranging from proclamations to healthcare and childcare policy.
-She is currently pursuing a Master’s degree in Population Health Sciences at Duke University School of Medicine while working as a Graduate Research Assistant with the Duke Center for Girls and Women with ADHD.
+Fariha Rahman served as the Policy Coordinator for Breastfeed Durham, where she played a pivotal role in shaping and advancing policies ranging from proclamations to healthcare and childcare policy.
+Currently, she supports the leadership of both Breastfeed Durham and Breastfeeding Family Friendly Communities with their endeavors.

 Fariha believes that effective policy changes are essential to addressing the social and structural determinants that contribute to maternal health disparities.
-She is excited to bring her expertise and dedication to Breastfeed Durham, where she is committed to making a lasting impact on maternal and child health in the community.
+She is excited to contribute her expertise and dedication to Breastfeed Durham, where she is committed to making a lasting impact on maternal and child health in the community.

 Kimberly Glover